-Learn the steps to create Online activation InDesign Server packages and deploy them.
+Learn the steps to create Online and Offline activation InDesign Server packages and deploy them.
 After deploying, you can learn how to remove the licenses, for example, machines that are no longer in use or if you must redeploy the license.

 You must have access to the Adobe Admin Console and the new FRL SKUs.
 If you do not have the FRL SKUs, contact your account manager for assistance.

 Note: For Online activation, check-out steps 1 to 10.
 For Offline activation, leaving out step 8, check-out steps 1 to 7, 9 and 10.

 - Log in to the Admin Console.
 From the upper-right corner, search and apply the organization that has InDesign Server.

 - Navigate to Packages > Packages.
 The history of all packages created by all admins in your organization is displayed.

 4. In the screen that appears, select your activation method as Online or Offline, and click Next.
 For more information, see Feature Restricted Licensing - Online and Feature Restricted Licensing - Offline.

 5. In the Entitlements step, choose the required entitlement, and click Next.